Cardinals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have come away with seven wins in the 17 contests they have been listed as the underdogs in this season.
+- The Cardinals have been victorious in eight, or 44.4%, of the 18 contests they have been chosen as underdogs in this season.

-- St. Louis is 1-3 this season when entering a game as the underdog by +125 or more on the moneyline.
+- St. Louis has entered 11 games this season as the underdog by +105 or more and is 4-7 in those contests.

-- St. Louis' games have gone over the total in 22 of its 43 chances.
+- St. Louis and its opponents have gone over the total this season in 23 of its 44 opportunities.

 - The Cardinals have played just one game with a spread this season and did not cover in that contest.